Welcome to Creative Healing

 It was in California where he began to teach his work and this is where 'Creative Healing' was really born.
-Mr Stephenson died in 1956 and then his two students John Hunt and Mable Gunderson were the primary instructors.
-Later, John and Patricia Bradley and Stanley and Resha Sabre who had trained extensively traveled around the world teaching Stephenson' Method.

-Rebecca A. Jackson and her husband Bill became students of Creative Healing in the 1980's.
-She had a couple different instructors including John and Louise Hunt.
+Rebecca A. Jackson and her husband Bill became students of Creative Healing in 1986.
+She had a couple of different instructors including John and Louise Hunt.
 She fell in love with the work and became a Master of Creative Healing.
 Becky later knowing she wanted to teach Creative Healing to massage therapists went to school to learn massage.
 A native Texan, Becky moved to Arkansas and opened her massage school in Fayetteville, Arkansas in 1996.

-In 2004 Brenda and Becky traveled to London, England and taught a class for Dr. Gowri Motha Obgyn and her team of practitioners and midwives.
+- In 2004 Brenda and Becky traveled to London, England, and taught a class for Dr. Gowri Motha Obgyn and her team of practitioners and midwives.
 Today, Black Brook School of Massage LLC is the only massage school in the United States that teaches Stephenson's work.

 Find out more about Stephenson’s Method